At a glance

 A red tongue is also typical of scarlet fever – it is sometimes referred to as a “strawberry tongue.”

 A rash that doesn’t itch usually starts breaking out two days after infection.
 The rash consists of many small spots that turn from pink to red.
+It feels rough, like sandpaper.
 It may spread from the torso to the neck and then the hands and feet within a few days.
 But it usually doesn’t affect the skin below the nose and around the mouth, or the palms of your hands or soles of your feet.
 The rash is often especially visible in the groin and armpit area.
 The spots disappear after about a week.
 In the second, third and fourth weeks the skin starts to flake off, especially on the palms of the hands and fingertips and on the soles of the feet and the tips of the toes.

 Sometimes the symptoms of scarlet fever are quite mild, and may only include a bit of a sore throat, a moderate temperature and mild rash.
 But sometimes people develop a severe sore throat, high temperature and a worse rash.